Submission of Sample Requests

 Processing of Sample Requests

-Sampling: It is preferred that the staff of the LDCR undertakes the actual sampling, however, if you prefer to do your own sampling, we can give training and offer our assistance.
+Sampling: It is preferred that the staff of the LDCR undertakes the actual sampling, however, if you prefer to do your own sampling (or are requesting a large amount of samples), we can give training and offer our assistance.
 Sampling tools and plastic bags for sediment are available.
-Vials and other storage containers can be made available upon request.
 If you do visit, please wait for our response regarding your request before making travel plans.
 You are welcome to use the repository facilities including the library of published reports, core descriptions, core photographs, etc. Computers can be made available for e-mail, searches, and data entry pertaining to your sampling.

 Shipment of Samples: Samples are normally shipped within 2 weeks of approval by the screening committee.